Medical Tourism: Getting Medical Care or Medical Procedures done overseas

 The American Medical Association has developed some guiding principles (see Box 9-03) which medical tourists should be aware of when travelling overseas.

-Anyone thinking of travelling overseas for medical services will need to carefully consider their travel health insurance and should obtain a specialised policy that covers complications or costs associated with their procedure.
+Anyone thinking of travelling overseas for medical services as a tourist will need to carefully consider their travel health insurance and should obtain a specialised policy that covers complications or costs associated with their surgery or procedure.

 The reciprocal healthcare agreements currently in place with 11 countries are only for emergency treatment and essential medical care while travelling in those countries.
 They do not replace private health insurance for overseas travel.
-Travellers considering having a medical procedure performed overseas are advised to check their travel insurance to see whether it provides for:
+Tourists considering having a medical procedure performed overseas are advised to study and research their options carefully, as well as check their travel insurance to see whether it provides for:

 - emergency assistance